MariaRosenholm/VelloChallenge/README.md

 Please find the provided steps from Vello that I followed to complete challenge.

+To run the SPA: $ npm run db:import

 # Welcome to the Vello coding challenge!
 Your mission is to finish some of the functionality of this application.

 ## We'd like for you to spend around an hour or two on the task.